 A useful resource for teachers now.
 This site is chock full of ways for young students to increase their verbal comprehension of this big beautiful ball we all live on.
 Grammar, spelling, and vocabulary skills can all be sharpened, our personal favorite being the 'Slap' game.
 Here the player has to use their relaxes to best the computer in selecting the correct icon to the word said.
 The red hand opponent is quicker than you'd think!

 Dinosaurs, space, and pirates -all things every kid loves at some point and all available on this great teaching site.
 While ESL Games Plus covers a ton of subjects, their weather section is a fun and practical way to learn about different conditions and seasons.
-There's even a mobile vocabulary game for iPad and Android users which teachers can use to review grammar skills or simply practice words with their students.
+There's even a mobile vocabulary game for iPad and Android users which teachers can use to review grammar skills or simply improve "make words with these letters" dexterity with their students.

 About the Author